alanhaugen/Programming-I/README.md

 ## A brief paragraph describing where you feel you are with programming, what do you feel most comfortable doing from what you\'ve learned this year, and what you feel you need to improve on the most from what you've learned this year

-What I have learnt about UML.
+I think I am very good at the basics.
+I have learnt new things about UML.

 I have also used played a bit with flex and bison for making calculators which does PEMDAS correctly.
 I want to look into recreating the Silicon Graphics program fsn, as seen in Jurrassic Park.